Mulhouse – France – 16 May 2020 – Closeup of the famous fast-dealing property trading monopoly board game

 Nobel Prizes: what applications for the work of the latest winners?

-Nobel Prize in Economics: the delicate balance between technology, institutions and power
+Nobel Prize in Economics : the delicate balance between technology, institutions and power

-Pierre Boyer, Professor of Economics at Ecole Polytechnique (IP Paris) and Member of CREST, Héloïse Cloléry, Post-Doctoral Fellow at Bocconi University in Milan and Matías Núñez, Professor at Ecole Polytechnique (IP Paris) and Permanent Member of CREST
+with Pierre Boyer, Professor of Economics at Ecole Polytechnique (IP Paris) and Member of CREST, Héloïse Cloléry, Post-Doctoral Fellow at Bocconi University in Milan and Matías Núñez, Professor at Ecole Polytechnique (IP Paris) and Permanent Member of CREST

 On March 26th, 2025 |